socialimpactlab/socialimpactlab.github.io/services/index.md

 {% include html/sectionlink.html link="Evaluation" %}

-*It was a pleasure to work with Laura and her team.
-I would highly recommend them to others seeking technical expertise in the future. - Lauren Pucci, Global Disaster Preparedness Center, American Red Cross*
+*'It was a pleasure to work with Laura and her team.
+I would highly recommend them to others seeking technical expertise in the future.' - Lauren Pucci, Global Disaster Preparedness Center, American Red Cross*

 ## Monitoring & Evaluation for tech for social good projects
 We can design and implement, or simply offer technical input on, a comprehensive monitoring and evaluation approach for your tech-enabled project, supported by our [Monitoring and Evaluation Framework](http://www.simlab.org/resources/mandeoftech).
 We also offer evaluation as a service.
 For example, we developed an M&E Plan for DDG’s MApps project (above), and are currently evaluating Groupe URD’s Sigmah platform.